 - Cook until well browned making sure you keep turning them.

-- You can cook these paleo meatballs in the oven or a frying pan.
+- You can cook these Paleo-friendly meatballs in the oven or a frying pan.
 Use the method that you feel more comfortable with using.

 - The oven method is typically a lot easier as you can just place in the oven and wait until it is cooked.
-Preheat the oven to 180°C or 350°F and place the meatballs onto an oven tray and bake for 10-15 minutes or until golden brown.
+Preheat the oven to 180°C or 350°F and place the balls onto an oven tray lined with baking paper and bake for 10-15 minutes or until golden brown.

 - If you need to bulk these out, you can try adding some almond flour to the mix.
-Keep in mind you may need to add some more egg if you end up adding too much almond flour otherwise you will find that the mixture will go dry and crumbly.
+Keep in mind you may need to add some more egg if you end up adding too much almond flour.
+Adding too much almond flour will likely make the mixture go dry and crumbly.

 These meatballs go well with our simple ketchup recipe or any other of our other sauce or condiment recipes.
 You can also give them a go with some easy sweet potato fries.

 The spicy meatballs are yet another paleo-friendly recipe that I highly recommend that you try out.
 The meat is packed with flavor, and the homemade tomato sauce has a lovely zing to it.